Simoxus/scpcb-blender-toolset/README.md

-# SCP-CB-RMESH-Tool
+# SCP-CB-Toolset

 ## Toolset Description
+A Blender addon for 4.1+ that allows for the following
-A tool to import and export RMESH files from Ultimate Edition Reborn and the original SCP Containment Breach.
+* Import and export RMESH files for the original release of SCP Containment Breach and UER 1.5.6
+* Import and export rigid X files for the original release of SCP Containment Breach
+* Import and export B3D files for the original release of SCP Containment Breach and UER

 ## Credits